bitty

 Set up

-tags to override the default listeners (which areinput
+data-listenersattribute onbitty-jstags to override the default listeners (which areinputandclick). -

 Created example that stores its own state.